 The laboratory equipment consists of a semi-anechoic room, a small but well equipped educational recording studio, wide range of software tools for numerical and statistical acoustic simulation as well as extended hardware for video signal recording, processing and measurements.
-The equipment has essentially been upgraded recently when 16 powerful iMac computers were installed, forming a new Apple educational studio.
+The equipment has essentially been upgraded a few years ago when 16 powerful iMac computers were installed with professional audio and video production software from Adobe and Apple.